foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

      portenta-x8

-#. **OPTIONAL** — Only required if you have problems and/or want to see the boot console output.
+#. **OPTIONAL** —Only required if you have problems and/or want to see the boot console output.

 .. figure:: /_static/boards/portenta-x8-uart.png
      :width: 600